anaulin/realcoopstories/content/episode/micky-metts-agaric.md

 {{< timestamp "[00:31:23]" >}} And it just got too big before it's, you know, too big for its britches.

-{{< timestamp "[00:31:32]" >}} And some unconscionable people got in there and , unfortunately, at the highest level, and were using this as a way to springboard into their next project.
+{{< timestamp "[00:31:32]" >}} And some unconscionable people got in there and, unfortunately, at the highest level, and were using this as a way to springboard into their next project.
 And no one really realized that until it was way too late.
 So that just blew up.
 And I should mention, we did get a second round of funding too, for another hundred million.

 {{< timestamp "[00:32:01]" >}} And that's like, that could run a small country.

 {{< timestamp "[00:32:04]" >}} _Ana:_ Yeah.

 {{< timestamp "[00:32:05]" >}} _Micky:_ It's just very disheartening.
 I'm very sad.
-And just like in our, our governments today , the people who were least responsible got rewarded the most when they left, or when it blew up.
+And just like in our, our governments today, the people who were least responsible got rewarded the most when they left, or when it blew up.
 And they're in high positions in big companies that you know about.

 {{< timestamp "[00:32:25]" >}} _Ana:_ Yeah.
 That's disheartening as you very well say.